ChaosEvoker/html-to-pdf/README.md

 https://github.com/flyingsaucerproject/flyingsaucer

 Flyingsaucer has some contraints on CSS styling and some extra styling features to define PDF parameters. html-to-pdf also uses these features by extension.
-Other than these two contraints, html-to-pdf is very lightweight and only uses core Node technologies.
+Other than these two contraints, html-to-pdf is very lightweight.

 Also, html-to-pdf creates a temporary file while converting.
 While it will clean up after itself, this file creation/deletion can trigger things like [forever](https://github.com/nodejitsu/forever) to restart the server.
 Adding the temp file to the ignore list should prevent this from happening.

 ## Thanks ##
 If you decide to use html-to-pdf, thanks for the support!
 Let me know if you run into any issues or have any ideas!